Amauryk45/tp_nematode_2021/README.md

 `~/mydatalocal/tp_nematode_2021/src/trimming_data.sh`

-You can procede to an other quality analysis after trimming the data.
+The script procedes to an other quality analysis after trimming the data.

-### 6. Transcript quantification
+### 5. Transcript quantification
 Indexation and quantification made with Salmon.

 More info at https://salmon.readthedocs.io/en/latest/index.html

 `~/mydatalocal/tp_nematode_2021/src/align_and_quantify.sh`

+The script procedes to an other quality analysis after mapping.